breachintelligence/elixir_interview_assignment/README.md

 ```

 ### Resolver hits
 Your server should track each time a graphQL resolver is invoked and maintain a count that can be queried by resolver name.
+Do not maintain this state in the postgres database.
 For example, your
 `find/2` resolver for users might look like this:
 ```elixir
 @spec find(map(), any) :: User.t_res()